webrtc-for-the-curious/webrtc-for-the-curious/content/docs/03-connecting.md

 The process described above is [ICE](https://tools.ietf.org/html/rfc8445).
 Another protocol that pre-dates WebRTC.

 ICE is a protocol that tries to find the best way to communicate between two ICE Agents.
 Each ICE Agent publishes the ways it is reachable, these are known as candidates.
+A candidate is essentially a transport address of the agent that it believes the peer can reach.
 ICE then determines the best pairing of candidates.

 The actual ICE process is described in greater detail later in this chapter.
 To understand why ICE exists, it is useful to understand what network behaviors we are overcoming.

 ## Networking real-world constraints
 ICE is all about overcoming the constraints of real-world networks.
-Before we even explore the solution lets talk about the actual problems.
+Before we even explore the solution let's talk about the actual problems.

 ### Not in the same network
 Most of the time the other WebRTC Agent will not even be in the same network.
 A typical call is usually between two WebRTC Agents in different networks with no direct connectivity.